sloria/www/content/2013-08-26-how-to-build-a-text-classification-system-with-python-and-textblob.md

 tags: python, textblob
 slug: how-to-build-a-text-classification-system-with-python-and-textblob

+*Edit January 12, 2016*: Update imports in gists.
+Thanks Mark Menkhus for pointing this out.

 *Edit October 26, 2014*: Update imports for TextBlob>=0.8.0.
 Thanks Justyna Chromik for pointing this out.

 *Edit February 22, 2014*: Update command to download corpora.
 Thanks `Jason` for pointing this out.